Summary

-Effective July 1, 2021, all Connecticut-born adoptees have an unrestricted right to request and obtain their own original birth certificates.
-The right also extends to the children and grandchildren of the adopted person.
+Original Birth Certificates.
+Connecticut is an Unrestricted State.
+All Connecticut-born adoptees, at age 18, have an unrestricted right to request and obtain their own original birth certificates.
+This right also extends to the children and grandchildren of the adopted person.

-Additional identifying information may be available to adult adoptees in Connecticut, subject to birth parent consent.
-An adoption agency or the Connecticut Department of Children and Families may refuse to release identifying information to an adoptee if “at any time [it determines] that the release of the requested information would be seriously disruptive to or endanger the physical or emotional health of the applicant” or the person who may be identified.
+Identifying information.
+Identifying information from adoption records may be available to adult adopted people in Connecticut, though release is subject to birthparent consent, with further limitations that may apply based on the date of the adoption.
+An adoption agency or the Connecticut Department of Children and Families may also refuse to release identifying information to an adoptee if “at any time [it determines] that the release of the requested information would be seriously disruptive to or endanger the physical or emotional health of the applicant” or the person who may be identified.
 Connecticut law also allows an agency or the state’s department of children and families— if they believe counseling is “advisable with the release of information”—to request that an adult adoptee “appear for an interview.”

 Sec.
 7-53.
 Birth certificates of adopted persons born in this state.